dladd/pyFormex/HOWTO-dev.rst

   *My Account Conf*.
 Under *Authentication Setup* you can enter your public SSH key.
 Just copy/paste the contents of the file *.ssh/id_rsa.pub*.

-.. instructions:: - For those who may use Ubuntu as their system, after copy/paste the SSH key, please check the end part of it with the help of your scroll bar to make sure there is a "==" instead of "//" before "username@lockalhost.localdomain", otherwise it may cause conncecting problems when accessing the SVN. - After the update, please wait it for another day for the server to refresh, then try to access the SVN using the previous command.

 Now you are all set to checkout the pyFormex repository.